bogdanlab/RHOGE/README.md

 Nick Mancuso
 2018-02-27

-RHOGE is an R package that computes estimates the genome-wide genetic correlation between two complex traits (diseases) as a function of predicted gene expression effect on trait (*{ge}).
+RHOGE is an R package that computes estimates the genome-wide genetic correlation between two complex traits (diseases) as a function of predicted gene expression effect on trait (\\rho\_{ge}).
 Given output from two transcriptome-wide association studies, RHOGE estimates the mediating effect of predicted gene expression and estimates the correlation of effect sizes.
-This approach is extended to a bi-directional regression that provides putative causal directions between traits with non-zero *{ge}.
+This approach is extended to a bi-directional regression that provides putative causal directions between traits with non-zero \\rho\_{ge}.

 This approach is described in: